godaddy/timings/README.md

   - use `ES_USER` and `ES_PASS` for Basic Auth
   - use `ES_SSL_CERT` and `ES_SSL_KEY` for SSL Auth
   - **NOTE:** If both are provided, SSL auth will be used!

-You can install Elasticsearch and Kibana yourself by following instructions from here: [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html) and [Kibana](https://www.elastic.co/guide/en/kibana/current/install.html).

-Or you can run them with `docker-compose` using the `docker-compose-elk.yml` file in [https://github.com/Verkurkie/timings-docker](https://github.com/Verkurkie/timings-docker)

-To setup Kibana for the timings API, please follow the steps described in [Import Kibana assets](https://github.com/Verkurkie/timings-docker/blob/master/README.md#step-4-import-kibana-assets)

 ## **THE CLIENTS**